This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• Allow the ham steak to come to room temperature before cooking for even heat distribution.
+• Let Ham Rest: Allow the ham to sit at room temperature for 10 minutes before cooking for more even heating.

 Nutrition